shahiil-ahmed/first-demo/README.md

 # first-demo
-This is my first demo of Git &amp; Github
+This is my first demo of Git &amp; Github.